ksu-hmi/STaRT/STaRT Roadmap.md

 ![image](https://user-images.githubusercontent.com/111323403/200144592-546201e1-ffcf-4f89-ae07-fd7fe5dbe6a7.png)

-# Sprint 1 - Project Initiation and Setup
+## Sprint 1 - Project Initiation and Setup

-[] Create repositories
+[ ] Create repositories

-Create a README.md file
+[ ] Create a README.md file

-Search GitHub for code repositories with compatible deliverable
+[ ] Search GitHub for code repositories with compatible deliverable

-Create an Application Workflow
+[ ] Create an Application Workflow

-Prepare document “Leveraging Technology in Disasters”
+[ ] Prepare document “Leveraging Technology in Disasters”

-Prepare high-level technical design document for STaRT (first version)
+[ ] Prepare high-level technical design document for STaRT (first version)

-Prepare a shell of the Python Program
+[ ] Prepare a shell of the Python Program

-# Sprint2 – Project Design and Development
+## Sprint2 – Project Design and Development

+[ ] Complete high-level design document

+[ ] Develop database using MySQL

+[ ] Prepare User Acceptance Testing document:
+[ ] Use cases for header
+[ ] Use cases for locations (types: generic, residential, commercial, park, …) [ ] Use cases for CERT locations
+[ ] Use cases for personnel identification
+[ ]	Use cases for victim treatment (reflect step-by-step process, person conducting the step, date/time, location) [ ]	Use cases for classification of treated people and classification as: minor, delayed, immediate, dead

+[ ] Coding the application (one application with multiple code branches):
+[ ] Assigning code branches to coders (major owner, minor owner) [ ] Start coding assigned code branches
+[ ] Commit the code in repository

+[ ] User Acceptance Testing:
+[ ] Unit testing by owners of each code branch
+[ ] Functional Testing performed by the entire team to ensure inter-related functionality [ ] Document test results in the testing document
+[ ] Ensure that database tables are appropriately updated

-# Sprint3 – Project PPT Splash screen
+## Sprint3 – Project PPT Splash screen

 [ ] Refining and testing final code.

 [ ] Introduce our product and the market about the product.

 [ ] Create PowerPoint slide.

 [ ] Create a copy of powerpoint in the github repository.

+## Final Presentation

+[ ] Complete the slide deck
+[ ] Run at least 2 dry-runs of the presentation
+[ ] Present/video the PowerPoint presentation